 Randolph J. Seiler

-Randolph J. Seiler assumed the role as Acting United States Attorney on March 12, 2015.
+Randolph J. Seiler was nominated by President Barack Obama to be the 41st United States Attorney for the District of South Dakota.
+Prior to the official White House nomination, Seiler served as the Acting U.S. Attorney since March 12, 2015.
+Pursuant to an order signed by U.S. Attorney General Loretta Lynch on October 6, 2015, Seiler was sworn in that same day by U.S. District Judge Roberto A. Lange at a ceremony at the U.S. District Courthouse in Pierre, South Dakota.
 Mr. Seiler has been with the U.S. Attorney’s Office for 20 years.
 From November 2009 to March 2015, Mr. Seiler served as both the First Assistant United States Attorney and the Tribal Liaison for the District of South Dakota.
 Prior to serving in those two capacities, Mr. Seiler was an Assistant U.S. Attorney, and spent 14 years prosecuting violent crime offenses in Indian country and other areas throughout the District.
 The U.S. Attorney’s Office for the District of South Dakota has jurisdiction on nine Indian reservations

 As First Assistant, Mr. Seiler was responsible for the day-to-day management and operation of the U.S. Attorney's Office.
 He was also the supervisor of the U.S. Attorney’s branch office in Pierre, where he was directly involved in prosecutorial matters and decisions.

 As Tribal Liaison, he consulted and coordinated with tribal justice officials and leaders, tribal communities, and victim advocates in an effort to address any issues in the prosecution of major crimes in Indian country in South Dakota.